ezra-obiwale/this-js/doc/md/methods.md

     The provided function is called is called when models and collections are rendered for the server to be watched for changes to these.

-    The function recieves two parameters:
+    The function receives two parameters:

     -  `object` **config** - The config representing the endpoint to be watched